ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

   > 1)supervised:Add certainty tags to QA dataset based on model's answer correctness.
 Train the model to express uncertainty when not sure about its answer.
   > 2)unsupervised:Firstly, generate answer multiple times, and calculate entropy based on answer frequency(similar to semantic entropy but didn't use a NLI model).Secondly, separate high entropy data to 'uncertain' set and low entropy data to 'certain' set and finetune model.
   > Interestingly, unsupervised learning can improve both accuracy and calibration.

+- [​ :star: NeurIPS Safe Generative AI Workshop 2024, **Semantic Uncertainty**] [Fine-Tuning Large Language Models to Appropriately Abstain with Semantic Entropy](https://arxiv.org/abs/2410.17234) *Benedict Aaron Tjandra et.al.*  22 Oct 2024

+  > Existing methods rely on the existence of ground-truth labels or are limited to short-form responses.
+This paper proposes fine-tuning using semantic entropy, an uncertainty measure derived from introspection into the model which does not require external labels.

 #### Utilizing Internal States or Attention Weights